 I wouldn’t wish that punishment on my worst enemy.
 I wanted nothing more than to just get off that car and back on the driveway to endure the hardship with the rest of my platoon.
 Watching your peers and immediate supervisors buddy carry each other in full kit up and down the driveway, as they glared at you with disgust was almost unbearable.
 I repeatedly asked myself why this happened.
 I had received much worse on an almost daily basis during that deployment, not to mention the trials and tribulations that are required to even make it into the unit.
 It just didn’t make sense.

 I have always been patriotic.
-I was raised to respect the flag, respect your elders, and to love your country.
-I did not used to get a chill up my back when I heard the national anthem though.
-I did not used to stop mid-stride to stare at a flag waving on a pole.
+I was raised to respect the flag, respect my elders, and to love your country.
+I did not use to get a chill up my back when I heard the national anthem though.
+I did not use to stop mid-stride to stare at a flag waving on a pole.
 I did not tear up when I watched the 4th of July fireworks go off while ‘God Bless America’ played on the radio.
 All that changed in a C-17 on the return from my second deployment.

-We had woken from an Ambien induced slumber and were on the final approach into Savannah.
+We had woken from an Ambien-induced slumber and were on the final approach into Savannah.
 We were returning on the night of the 4th of July… just in time to miss all the festivities.
 We were all excited to be back home after a long trip to Jalalabad, Afghanistan all the same though.
-As we started to circle Savannah, someone pointed out that you could see fireworks going off below us through the small port hole on the door of the aircraft.
+As we started to circle Savannah, someone pointed out that you could see fireworks going off below us through the small porthole on the door of the aircraft.
 A few of us took turns looking down there, much to the dismay of the crew who wanted us to stay seated and buckled.
-We returned to our seats, and as we were about ninety seconds out, SSG “Joe” started belting out the star spangled banner.
+We returned to our seats, and as we were about ninety seconds out, SSG “Joe” started belting out the “Star-Spangled Banner.”
 What ensued was moving to say the least.
-Every barrel chested freedom fighter on that aircraft started singing it with him.
-I don’t know if words can accurately describe the sights and sounds of sixty of the most lethal men on earth singing their countries Anthem at the same time.
+Every barrel-chested freedom fighter on that aircraft started singing it with him.
+I don’t know if words can accurately describe the sights and sounds of sixty of the most lethal men on earth singing their country’s Anthem at the same time.